merely-useful/py-rse/chapters/chapter-abstracts.md

 combine commands using the pipe, and repeat commands using a for loop.

+## 4. Going Further with the Unix Shell

+The previous chapters explained how to use the command line as an alternative to doing things in a graphical user interface, and how to combine commands in new ways using pipes and redirection.
+This chapter extends those ideas to show how to create new tools by saving commands in files and how to use a more powerful version of wildcards to extract data from files.
+For reuse, shell commands can be saved in files known as shell scripts.
+Shell scripts can be run from the command line like any other program.
+By the end of the chapter a learner will be able to create shell scripts, run shell scripts, write shell scripts that take command line arguments, and add comments to shell scripts.
+The example scripts in this chapter also introduce two shell commands for filtering:
+`grep` to find lines inside files, and
+`find` to find files themselves.

 ## 6. Using Git at the Command Line

 A version control system tracks changes to files